Understanding Permitted Development

 Larger Home Extensions Scheme (Prior Approval)

-In 2019, the government introduced the Larger Home Extension Scheme, later made permanent in 2020.
-This allows homeowners to extend further than standard permitted development limits, provided they go through a neighbour consultation process.
-For example:
+In 2019, the government introduced the Larger Home Extensions Scheme, which was made permanent in 2020.
+This allows homeowners in England to build rear extensions beyond standard permitted development limits, provided they go through a neighbour consultation process.

-• Semi-detached or terraced houses: rear extension up to 6m.
+Semi-detached or terraced houses – rear extension up to 6m deep

-• Detached houses: rear extension up to 8m.
+Detached houses – rear extension up to 8m deep

 Technical Guidance and Local Rules